Please read the genre-specific guidelines before submitting to Lunch Ticket.

 We review all Visual Art submissions year-round.
 We accept photography, mixed-media, painting, sculpture, installation, printmaking, graphic narratives, and other 2D work.

 - Please submit once per submission period.

-- If your visual art has been published in Lunch Ticket or Amuse-Bouche: Spotlight, please wait six months before submitting again.
+- If your visual art has been published in Lunch Ticket, please wait six months before submitting again.

 - All submissions at Lunch Ticket are viewed nameless in the first round.
 Any submissions with identifying information in the IMAGES or STATEMENT will be returned without consideration.
 This includes the artist's first or last name as part of the document title.